Inline Skates and Exercise Benefits

 jogging since your legs aren't taking as much of a pounding against a

-You don't have to travel as far as cycling to get maximum benefits.
+You don't have to travel as far as with cycling to get maximum exercise

 You will achieve a more effective workout in less time.
 Along